The University’s Policy on Sexual Misconduct applies to all faculty, staff, and students.

 For more information, please read:

-Procedures for Summer Program Participants Not Otherwise Affiliated with the University: Procedures when the offender is a summer program participant not otherwise affiliated with the University (e.g. high school students, athletic campers, interns solely living on campus, etc.)
+Procedures for Summer Program Participants Not Otherwise Affiliated with the University: Procedures when the allegations are against a summer program participant not otherwise affiliated with the University (e.g. high school students, athletic campers, interns solely living on campus, etc.)

 Questions can be directed to the University’s Title IX contacts.